wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-enterprise-account-executive-cupertino-tust5fsnmn.md

 position: Enterprise Account Executive
 description: >-
   Hey there!
-We're on the hunt for a seasoned Enterprise Account Executive for a top-notch cybersecurity company.
+We're on the hunt for a seasoned Enterprise Account Executive for a topnotch cybersecurity company.
 The role is located in the heart of Silicon Valley, in Cupertino, CA, a stone's throw away from the bustling towns of Sunnyvale, Santa Clara, and San Jose.
-You'll be focused on selling cutting-edge enterprise security solutions to the big guns in the Fortune 500.
+You'll be focused on selling cuttingedge enterprise security solutions to the big guns in the Fortune 500.
 If you're someone who can wrap your head around complex security frameworks like NIST and ISO, and understand the ins and ou...
 location: 'Cupertino, CA'
 team: Software
 datePosted: '2024-12-27T01:26:55.116Z'